TanukiSharp/mh-monster-info/README.md

 The purpose for this is slightly different, that's why element weakness summary and recommended weapon features disappeared, and that attack attribute appeared.

-Also, bear in ming that this is more like a self training course than a really useful application.
+Also, bear in mind that this is more like a self training course than a really useful application.

 # Terms of use